 You’ll have to open up Microsoft Paint, paste the image, and go through tabs and toolboxes to attempt to edit the way you want.

 Even then, annotating images is still a pain!
 There is no screenshot annotation tool in Windows.
 And if you want to share your image instantly… good luck with that.
 You’ll need to find an image hosting site and upload it there.

 We know.
 It’s the worst!
 But it’s okay!

-We are going to show you how to make a screenshot on Windows, edit and share it the fast and easy way.
+We are going to show you how to make a screenshot on Windows, edit and share it the fast and easy way by using one of the best free screenshot software.
 You’ll be able to securely and instantly share your captures privately without needing to use a complex image editor.

 Sounds too good to be true?
 Try us!

 How To Take A Screenshot On A PC (Windows 10 Or Earlier)

 Here’s a video tutorial if you prefer that: